• Skip to primary navigation

 • There is no need to buy gluten-free oats unless you are guided to do so by a credentialed health care professional.

-• If you store peanut butter in the fridge, let it come to room temperature before making this recipe - it will make mixing a whole lot easier!
+• If you store peanut butter in the fridge, let it come to room temperature before making this recipe.
+It will make mixing a whole lot easier!

 • Use flax meal as opposed to flax seeds to improve its digestibility and for optimal texture.
 Flax meal blends right in with the rest of the ingredients.